-What did you used to think about when you thought of the United States?
-Probably possibility?
+What comes to mind when you think of the United States?
+Possibility?
 Land of opportunity?
 Hope?
 Success?
 We are all familiar with the concept of the American Dream as the idea of equality and opportunity that any person working hard can achieve upward economic mobility in the country.
 It refers to hope, shared both by the admirers of the United States of America and by the inhabitants themselves, that through courage and determination everything is possible.

 In “the land of free”, you can succeed regardless of what class you were born into and where you are from.
 But in a country that is torn apart day after day and is collapsing from the inside, does it still make sense to talk about the American dream?

 At a time when the country is confronting three overlapping crises - as stated in the New York Times - the coronavirus, an economic collapse and a reckoning with racism and injustice, the American dream has become pure theory and only a dream, indeed.
 George Floyd’s murder while in police custody left the world in a state of shock.
 Or rather, just a part of the world; the part that believes in social justice and demands a change in the current socio-political climate.

 Police violence is structural in a country like the USA where there has been centuries of brutal repression.
 In fact, America boasts the most violent slavery system in history, which formed the basis of economic growth in the United States and England: from the indigenous people exploited to build settlements, to the black slaves used in plantations.